fpillet/NSLogger/README.markdown

 *NSLogger* is a high perfomance logging utility which displays traces emitted by client applications running on **Mac OS X** or **iOS (iPhone OS)**.
 It replaces your usual *NSLog()*-based traces and provides powerful additions like display filtering, image and binary logging, traces buffering, timing information, etc.

+*NSLogger* feature summary:

+  * view logs using the Mac OS X desktop viewer
+  * supports both online (application running) and offline log viewing (saved logs)
+  * buffer all traces in memory or in a file, send them over to viewer when a connection is acquired
+  * view logs from client applications on the local network, or remotely over the internet
+  * save viewer logs to share them and/or review them later
+  * open raw buffered traces files that you brought back from client applications not directly connected to the log viewer

 You'll find instructions for use in the [NSLogger wiki](http://github.com/fpillet/NSLogger/wiki/).

 Your application emits traces using the *NSLogger* [trace APIs](http://github.com/fpillet/NSLogger/wiki/NSLogger-API).
 The desktop viewer application (running on **Mac OS X 10.6 or later**) displays them.